U.N. rights body to quiz Syria over massacre

 Nor has the bloodshed stopped.
 On Wednesday, U.N. observers said they had discovered 13 bodies of people who had been tied up and shot.
 Activists said they were defectors killed by Assad's forces.

-In the Human Rights Council's last urgent Syria debate in March, 41 of 47 members backed a resolution criticising Syria while only Russia, China and Cuba voted against.
+In the Human Rights Council's last urgent Syria debate in March, 41 of 47 members backed a resolution criticizing Syria while only Russia, China and Cuba voted against.

 A month earlier, Syria's ambassador stormed out of the Council during an emergency debate, accusing foreign countries of inciting sectarianism and providing arms to the opposition in Syria.